cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ![Implementation Tree]({{< img "composer/implementation-tree.png" >}})

-#### Import Method 2
+#### Adding Custom Node Types

-You can add a new node by clicking the Add icon at the top of the Stencils pane.
+You can add a new node type by clicking the Add icon at the top of the Stencils pane.
 When you select this option, you must specify the details of the node type that you are creating, for example the node type's name, parent node type, and so on.
 You can add new properties and interfaces, or edit the ones that the node type derives from its parent node type.

 ![Select Operation]({{< img "composer/add-new-node.png" >}})